Avichay Adraee: Public image and regional influence

-Over the years, Adraee has achieved widespread recognition, becoming a household name and a figure of both criticism and humor in the Middle East.
+Over the years, through his military digital public diplomacy, Adraee has attracted a massive following in the Arab world.
+He has become a household name and a figure of both criticism and humor in the Middle East.
 He is particularly known for his strong social media presence on platforms like TikTok and X. As of December 2023, he had more than 554,000 followers on X, a slightly larger following on TikTok, and 2.5 million followers on Facebook.
 Adraee has been described as "Israel's face and voice to the Arabic-speaking world".
 He has developed a controversial reputation in recent years for quoting the hadith and Quran on social media, which many perceive as an attempt to provoke Muslims.
 He is recognized as "Sheikh Adraee" among Palestinians.
 Adraee also delivers sharp criticisms aimed at prominent figures such as former Hezbollah leader Hassan Nasrallah and former Hamas leader Yahya Sinwar, frequently utilizing videos and occasionally cartoons.
 While the Israeli military asserts that his intent is to engage with the Arabic-speaking community in a positive manner, he often serves as the first official Israeli voice that Arabic speakers encounter on social media during attempts to justify actions in Gaza and elsewhere, which many view as atrocities.
 Regional newspapers have raised alarms about his aims to "influence Arab consciences" while acknowledging Israel's evolving "more professional and sophisticated" propaganda tactics.
 Israeli media celebrate Adraee for his role in "building bridges between Israel and its neighbors."

 Former Lebanese Prime Minister Saad Hariri faced criticism in January 2012 after he replied with a simple "hello" to a tweet from Adraee.
 Hariri later asserted that he was unaware of Adraee's identity and indicated that he would not have responded had he known, stating "Israel is our enemy."
 In 2013, Adraee encountered significant criticism from Egyptian social media users after sharing photographs from a visit to Egypt taken 13 years prior, during which he expressed fond memories of his trip, provoking backlash over perceptions of his presence as a "Zionist".
 In 2021, he told the Israeli online media outlet Mako, "I speak Arabic all day long, and I dream in Arabic from time to time."